 • B vitamins can strengthen the nervous system and improve the condition of the skin and fur.

-How do I know if my senior cat is suffering?
+How do I know if my elderly cat is suffering?

-Following symptoms may indicate the presence of cat disease:
+The following symptoms may indicate the presence of cat disease:

 • Loss of appetite, weight.